Sebastian Bach: Broadway and other projects (1996–2006)

-On May 12 and 14, 2006, at the Guns N' Roses warmup show at the Hammerstein Ballroom in New York City, Bach joined Axl Rose on stage for the song "My Michelle".
-He joined Rose and the rest for a third time the following night (May 15) to sing "My Michelle" once again.
-He also joined them for their Pre-Download Festival show in the Apollo Hammersmith, London, singing "My Michelle".
-Rose introduced Bach by saying that the two had rekindled their friendship in the previous week after 13 years of not speaking.
-On June 4, 9 & 11 he again joined Rose on stage at the 2006 Gods of Metal Festival (Milan), Download Festival in RDS Dublin and in Donington, respectively.
-On September 23, 2006, he joined Axl on stage once again at KROQ-FM's Inland Invasion festival in California for a rendition of "My Michelle".

 Reality TV and Angel Down (2006–2010)

 Bach starred in the 2006 VH1 reality show Supergroup, in which he, along with Ted Nugent, Scott Ian, Jason Bonham and Evan Seinfeld, were tasked with forming a heavy metal supergroup, with Bach as the lead vocalist.
 The seven-episode series was filmed during a twelve-day period when the musicians all lived together in a mansion in Las Vegas.
 The resulting band, originally called "Fist", was eventually named Damnocracy; both names were Bach's ideas.
 Damnocracy had no recorded output.

 In 2007, Bach announced a partnership record label with EMI to jointly create a label owned by him, including his album Angel Down, which was released on November 20, 2007.
 Bach also recorded backing vocals for the track "Sorry" on Guns N' Roses' long-delayed Chinese Democracy, which was released in November 2008.
 He spent the summer of 2008 playing with Poison and Dokken.

-He competed on the 2007 MTV reality show Celebrity Rap Superstar, coming in third place.

 Bach was the winner of the second season of the CMT reality show Gone Country, which aired in 2008.